Football (word): United States

-In the United States, the word football only refers to the sport of American football.
-This is due to the history of American Football originating from versions of rugby football and association football.
+In the United States, the word football almost exclusively refers to the sport of American football.
+This is due to the history of American football originating from versions of rugby football and association football.
 As in Canada, football is used inclusively of Canadian football with American and Canadian football generally seen as two variants of the same sport.
 The term "gridiron football" is sometimes used to refer to both games together.

 The sport of association football is commonly called "soccer" in the United States.
-The word derives from "association" – as in the Football Association – in contrast to "rugger", or rugby football.
+The word "soccer" derives from "association" – as in The Football Association – in contrast to "rugger", or rugby football.
 It is English in origin, and caught on in the United States to distinguish the game from the locally better known American football; it also became predominant in other countries where another sport is known as football, such as Australia with Australian rules football.
-The term was in use in Britain throughout the early 20th century and became especially prominent in the decades after World War II, but by the 1980s British fans had begun avoiding the term, largely because it was seen as an Americanism.
+The term was in use in Britain throughout the early 20th century and became especially prominent in the decades after World War II, but by the 1980s British fans had begun avoiding the term, largely because it was erroneously seen as an Americanism.
+Conversely, by the early 2000s American soccer clubs from grassroots youth leagues to professional franchises began regularly incorporating the abbreviation "F.C." for "football club" in team or club names in homage to British practice, the only widespread use of the term "football" for the sport in the U.S.; the abbreviation "S.C." for "soccer club" is also used but less common.

 Both rugby union and rugby league are generally known as rugby.
 Union is the more commonly played variant in the United States.
-Rugby league and Gaelic football have very small, albeit growing, numbers of adherents.
+Rugby league, Gaelic football, and Aussie rules have very small, albeit growing, numbers of adherents.